Leukaill/MoodzLink/supabase-setup-instructions.md

-# Supabase Setup Instructions for MoodLink
+# Supabase Setup Instructions for MoodzLink

 ## Critical Steps to Complete: